Byzantine Greece: Early years (4th century)

-Further invasions and reorganization (5th–8th centuries)
+Reorganization and external threats (5th–8th centuries)

 Greece was raided in Macedonia in 479 and 482 by the Ostrogoths under their king, Theodoric the Great (493–526).
 The Bulgars also raided Thrace and the rest of northern Greece in 540 and on repeated other occasions.
 These continuing Bulgar invasions required the Byzantine Empire to build a defensive wall, called the "Anastasian Wall," that extended for some thirty (30) miles, or more, from the city of Selymbria (now Silivri) to the Black Sea.
 The Huns and Bulgars raided Greece in 559 until the Byzantine army returned from Italy, where Justinian I had been attempting to capture the heart of the Roman Empire.

 According to historical documents, the Slavs invaded and settled in parts of Greece beginning in 579 and Byzantium nearly lost control of the entire peninsula during the 580s.
 However, there is no archaeological evidence indicating Slavic penetration of imperial Byzantine territories before the end of the 6th century.
 Overall, traces of Slavic culture in Greece are very rare.

-The city of Thessaloniki remained unconquered even after being attacked by the Slavs around 615.
+The city of Thessalonica remained unconquered even after being attacked by the Slavs around 615.
 The Slavs were eventually defeated, gathered by the Byzantines and placed into segregated communities known as Sclaviniae.

 In 610, Heraclius became Emperor.
 During his reign, Greek became the official language of the empire.

 During the early 7th century, Constans II made the first mass-expulsions of Slavs from the Greek peninsula to the Balkans and central Asia Minor.
 Justinian II defeated and destroyed most of the Sclaviniae, and moved as many as 100–200,000 Slavs from the Greek peninsula to Bithynia, while he enlisted some 30,000 Slavs in his army.